eclipse/epsilon-website/n/mkdocs/docs/doc/articles/csv-emc/index.md

 ![](configure.png)

-You need to provide a name for the model and select the CSV file using the \"Browse Workspace\...\" button.
+You need to provide a name for the model and select the CSV file using the "Browse Workspace\..." button.

 The CSV section allows you to define specific behaviour for the CSV model.